Sym3tric/Sovngarde-Awaits-/README.md

 ### Starting up the list
 Open the installation folder and double-click on the program called `ModOrganizer.exe`.

-Make sure the dropdown box on the right is set to `NGVO` and press the `Run` button.
+Make sure the dropdown box on the right is set to `Sovngarde Awaits` and press the `Run` button.

 ### In-game MCM options

-NGVO has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.
+Sovngarde Awaits has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 You are welcome to change any others to achieve your desired setup.